jonnor/ESC-CNN-microcontroller/report/report.md

 `TODO: evaluate`
-??? is the perf high enough to be useful in practice?
-???
-When considering foreground/grouped, and class of errors
+`??? is the perf high enough to be useful in practice?` `???
+When considering foreground/grouped, and class of errors`

 ## Further work

 Some further work is identified in two major areas:
-Increasing model efficiency on the Environmenal Sound Classifiction tasks and practical challenges with applying on-edge classification of noise in sensor networks.
+Increasing model efficiency on the Environmental Sound Classification tasks and practical challenges with applying on-edge classification of noise in sensor networks.

 Utilizing larger amounts of training data might